holpit/EzAdoVSSolution/README.md

   * \*Single Result\* - the result of the call is a single entity - not enumerable
   * \*Always Encrypted\* the procedure contains always encrypted columns
   * \*Non Query\* - procedure returns no results
+###Other procedure syntax
-  * In addition to annotations procedures should adhere to the following convention
+In addition to annotations procedures should adhere to the following convention
   * IF @PARAMETER IS NULL THROW...
 Parameter is now non-nullable
   * IF NOT EXISTS (SELECT 1 FROM @PARAMETER_TABLE) THROW...
 Parameter is now non-nullable